ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 consumer.
 Likewise, Opticians must make direct contact with the Patient.

-Hands-on-the-Patient Opticians, can determine by sense of touch how a
+Hands on the Patient Opticians, can determine by sense of touch how a

 frame feels even in lieu of asking the Patient.
 Only an eyeglass merchant